Training for Licensed Lay Ministry

 It is important to remember that, if the selectors recommend you, their recommendation is that you should commence training for licensed lay ministry – the process of discernment continues throughout the period of your training.

 A library of theological books is available at Diocesan House for all Licensed Lay Ministers and Ordinands in training to use.
+In addition, students can borrow books from the Cathedral library.

 Find out about Licensed Lay Ministry Training!